-13 Must-Have User Experience (UX) Design Skills
+14 Must-Have User Experience (UX) Design Skills

 Scott Smith, chief revenue officer at CloudApp, said UX designers should acquire a deep analytic focus.
 They can't be crunching numbers all day, but, Smith said, “they definitely must be able to think through their designs’ impact on business, either positively or negatively.”

-Focus on user research, Smith said, because it what allows you to improve an initial concept before finalizing it.
+Focus on user research, Smith said, because it allows you to improve an initial concept before finalizing it.
 User research can be gleaned from in-person and video interviews, surveys and other methods of capturing data.
 Define and build a process in advance so you know what you’re trying to understand and the conclusions you want to find at the end of your testing.

 Wireframing and Prototyping

 Wireframing is the stage where you take a concept or design and shape it into something tangible, according to Smith.
 “Wireframes can take many different shapes and sizes, but what you’re really looking for is a simple way to visually express an idea,” Smith added.
-“A good UX designer can effectively do this in a way that makes sense.
-This could be accomplished through pen and paper, apps like Balsamiq, etc., but the idea is to get something down so you can thoroughly review your work and ensure it makes sense.”
+“A good UX designer can effectively do this in a way that makes sense... the idea is to get something down so you can thoroughly review your work and ensure it makes sense.”

 Babich said the skill of prototyping is important for a UX designer.
 It includes both low-fidelity (sketching or paper prototyping) and high-fidelity prototyping (creating a prototype using a special tool such as InVision or Adobe XD).